 The "Azienda Agricola Palermo" is located near Salaparuta in the province of Trapani in the south of Sicily.
 It was founded in 1976 by Antonio Palermo.
-At that time only a relatively small area was planted with vines.
-In 2002 his son Giovanni took over the business.
-He set himself the goal of producing high quality wines with reference to the terroir.
-At first they experimented with different grape varieties such as Cabernet Sauvignon, Merlot and Pinot Noir.
-After a few experiments, the choice finally fell on the autochthonous Sicilian variety Nero d'Avola, which is grown with "Controspalliere" (pole training) in combination with Guyot training.
-There are about 3,600 vines per hectare, which are cultivated to a corresponding yield of about 1.2 to 1.5 kg per plant.
-Today, the vineyards cover about six hectares in the Salaparuta DOC area, which was reclassified in 2006.
+At that time, only a relatively small area was planted with vines.
+In 2002, his son Giovanni took over the company.
+He set himself the goal of producing high-quality wines with terroir reference.
+At first, they experimented with different grape varieties such as Cabernet Sauvignon, Merlot and Pinot Noir.
+After some experiments, the choice finally fell on the autochthonous Sicilian Nero d'Avola variety, which is cultivated with "Controspalliere" (stake cultivation) in combination with Guyot cult ivation.
+There are about 3,600 vines per hectare, cultivated to a corresponding yield of about 1.2 to 1.5 kg per plant.
+Today, the vineyards cover about six hectares of vines in the Salaparuta DOC area, which has been newly classified since 2006

-The varietal DOC red wine "Bruchicello" from the Nero d'Avola variety was first marketed in 2001 (1999 vintage).
-The grape harvest is carried out exclusively by hand in small baskets, followed by the subsequent maceration for almost two weeks in stainless steel containers under temperature control.
-The wine matures for 12 months in 50% new French barriques and another 12 months in the bottle.
-The second wine created is the DOC white wine Salaparuta from the autochthonous Catarratto vine.
+The single-varietal DOC red wine "Bruchicello" from the Nero d'Avola variety was first marketed in 2001 (vintage 1999).
+The grapes are harvested exclusively by hand into small baskets, followed by maceration for just under two weeks in stainless steel vats under temperature control.
+The wine is aged for 12 months in 50% new French barriques and another 12 months in bottle.
+As a second wine, the DOC white wine Salaparuta was created from the autochthonous Catarratto grape.